Pi-0r-Tau/EPI-LENS/README.md

     - RGB to LAB color space conversion improved for perceptual color difference measurements

 - NDJSON import and export supported
+  - This helps with quota bytes exceeded when analysing multiple files in the fileanalyzer.
+As it exports each complete analysis after each video, if you have this issue you can load data into the charts view with NDJSON or JSON

 ## Recent updates to metrics
 - Patterned stimulus score